zkahler/FutureTechnologies/README.md

-Wireframe are in my images folder
+Wireframes are in my images folder